Washington Lemon Law: Your Complete Legal Guide

 - A new motor vehicle identical or reasonably equivalent to the original

-- As the original existed at time of purchase or lease
+- The vehicle as it existed at time of purchase or lease

-- Including any service contract, undercoating, rustproofing, and factory or dealer installed options
+- All service contracts, undercoating, rustproofing, and factory or dealer installed options

 Reasonable Offset for Use